aernesto24/trainning-python/comprehension-lambda-errorhandling/README.md

 $pip install name_of_module
 ```

-THis will make the the module to be installe inside the virtualenv
+**NOTE:** THis will make the the module to be installe inside the virtualenv

 **You can install requirements and then use the following command to create the requirements.txt to share to other users**
 ```